RTIInternational/virtual-opioid-user/README.md

 ### Auto-formatting and import sorting
 To maintain consistency and limit code changes due to formatting differences, this project uses auto-formatting and import sorting.

 We use `black` for auto-formatting and VS code's `organizeImports` for import sorting.
+We use all default arguments for `black` (i.e., don't specify a different line length, etc.)

 To enable these, create a `.vscode` directory at the repo's root and create the file `.vscode/settings.json` with the following contents:
 ```